Happy 2021! Happy New Year!

 Is yours part of the list?

-Let’s go ahead and understand what are food cravings and what you can do about it, shall we?
+Let’s go ahead and understand what is food craving and what you can do about it, shall we?

 So, what causes food cravings?

-Food cravings may be caused by a variety of physical or emotional factors.
-It may also be a sign of hormonal imbalances, digestive issues, high stress levels, or a lack of sleep or physical activity.
+Food craving may be caused by a variety of physical or emotional factors.
+It may also be a sign of hormonal imbalances, digestive issues, high-stress levels, or a lack of sleep or physical activity.

 And what can we do to stop food cravings?